Medically reviewed by Drugs.com. Last updated on May 27, 2020.

 - Is the swelling near my or my child's bellybutton an umbilical hernia?

-- Are any diagnostic tests needed?
+- Are any tests needed to diagnose the swelling?

 - What treatment approach do you recommend, if any?